andreshere00/Splitter_MR/docs/examples/schema/html_tag_splitter.md

 for idx, chunk in enumerate(splitter_output.chunks):
     print("="*40 + f" Chunk {idx + 1} " + "="*40 + "\n" + chunk + "\n")
 ```

----

-!!!
-Note

-    If you want to always include the table header in every chunk (for tables), you can enhance the splitter to prepend the `<thead>` content to each chunk.

----

-**And that's it!** You can now flexibly chunk HTML tables for processing, annotation, or LLM ingestion.